RelevanceAI/relevanceai/README.md

     page_size=3,
 )
 ```
-For more information on how to configure vector search flexibly: https://sdk.relevance.ai/docs/vector-search
+For more information on how to configure vector search flexibly: https://sdk.relevance.ai/docs/search

-### Perform vector clustering
+### Perform clustering

 Generate clusters
 ```{python}